SPEECHCOG/video_preprocessing/README.md

 The project aims to study audio-visual self-supervised learning and alignment using small-scale video data.

-# Data

-The data used in these experiments are instructional videos from YouTube, including "YouCook2" and "CrossTask".

 # Model Description

 The model consists of two parallel branches: one for processing visual data and one for processing audio data.
 The model is trained in a contrastive manner, contrasting between positive audiovisual pairs (simultaneous audiovisual frames) and negative pairs (irrelevant video frames and sound clips).

+# Data

+The data used in these experiments are instructional videos from YouTube, including "YouCook2" and "CrossTask".

+# Visual pre-processing

+The "opencv" folder contains scripts for detecting and processing video frames.

+# Audio pre-processing

+The "yamnet" folder contains scripts for audio preprocessing.

 # Annotations